Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Conclusions and Remarks

 \section{Conclusions and Remarks}

-In this paper, we present a PGO framework for black-box optimization and apply it to the optimal bank bailout, which is crucial to preventing the adverse impact of systemic risk.
-By using neural networks, we bridge the rescue vector and the rescue effect based on the fixed-point system under the extended E-N model and make the gradient of the objective function computable, allowing the optimization procedure to be easily implemented.
+In this paper, we introduce a black-box optimization framework using the PGO method and apply it to solve the optimal bank bailout problem, which is crucial for mitigating the adverse effects of systemic risk.
+We establish a relationship between the rescue vector and its corresponding effect using neural networks, which are constructed on the basis of the fixed-point system within the extended E-N model.
+This approach enables the computation of the gradient of the objective function, thereby facilitating the optimization process.

-Numerical comparisons demonstrate that PGO is effective.
-In a practical setting, PGO is highly effective in terms of accuracy and speed, especially when the dimension is high.
-Actually, PGO can also be applied to deal with other issues related to systemic risk management, such as the optimal design of a reserve fund allocation plan.
-Additionally, not only the optimal rescue problem mentioned in this paper but also other unconventional optimization problems can be solved within the proposed PGO framework.
+Numerical comparisons demonstrate the effectiveness of PGO.
+In practical applications, PGO excels both in accuracy and computational efficiency, particularly in high-dimensional cases.
+In addition, PGO can be extended to address other systemic risk management challenges, such as optimizing the allocation of reserve funds.
+Furthermore, the PGO framework is not only suitable for solving the optimal bailout problem but also applicable to a wide range of non-traditional optimization problems.